TylerGarlick/helio-cli/README.md

 ## Features

-1. Auto generation of advanced api templates
+1. Auto generation of introductory api templates (Apollo Server - GraphQL, Express, etc)
 2. Tie-ins to existing tools that we use throughout the course like ([create-react-app]())
 3. (Helio students) A way to let students pull competency assignments and commit them through their terminal
 4. Extendible by any repo that follows guidelines for templates or assignments